carlosefr/vagrant-templates/README.md

 ## Dependencies

-You'll need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) (obviously) with the `vagrant-vbguest` plugin installed.
-You can also install the `vagrant-reload` plugin, but it is **optional** (if you enable automatic installation of system updates, it allows the VM to be immediately rebooted after provisioning).
+You'll need [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
+Most templates require the `vagrant-vbguest` plugin installed (to share folders with the host) and som also require the `vagrant-reload` plugin (to allow the VM to be immediately rebooted after provisioning).

 ## Notes